 We landed at 9PM on Thursday night (21/02/19) and caught a Mercedes AMG taxi to our hotel, XO Couture.
 Yes, the cars in Amsterdam are fancy asf.
 After checking in, we purchased a 2 day transport pass from the vending machine in the lobby.
-It was really efficient and we highly recommend this hotel.
-The tram station is located right outside too.
-We hoped on line 29 to Daam to buy Mary Jane for the weekend.
+It was such an efficient system.
+The tram station was located right outside our hotel too.
+We hopped on line 29 to Daam to buy some Mary Jane for the weekend.

 Anne Frank Museum

 Early Friday morning, we visited the Anne Frank Museum with our tickets booked for 10AM.
 We arrived 15 minutes late but surprisingly, there was no queue and we were shown inside immediately upon arrival.
-We highly recommend visiting the museum.
-It's a very well-designed 3 level space to showcase the true and devastating story of Anne Frank and the sufferings during WWII.
+It was a very well-designed 3 level space showcasing the true and devastating story of Anne Frank and the sufferings during WWII.
 No photos were taken inside.

-These canals are everywhere, making it really easy to update my Instagram.
+These canals were everywhere, making it really easy to update my Instagram.

 Afterwards, we headed to the coffee shop for some fun.
-If you did not know, marijuana is still illegal in Netherlands however you are allowed to have a small amount for personal use.
+If you didn't know, marijuana is still illegal in Netherlands however citizens are allowed a small amount for personal use.
 We were unfortunately your typical tourists who shoved a whole space cake into our mouths.
-All I remember was sitting down for a burger and then my head spinning, feeling heavy, eyes drooping and somehow we had found our way to the hotel.
+All I remember was sitting down for a burger and then my head spinning, feeling heavy, eyes drooping and somehow we found our way back to the hotel.
 Good thing Amsterdam has the easiest tram system to navigate, even while high!

-On Saturday, we went sight seeing and had burgers with our friends.
+On Saturday, we went sight seeing and had burgers with our friends, Mitch & Yuka.